-Criteria Extent of Impact Which Consumer groups are affected?
-Please consider each group and delete if not applicable. • Domestic Consumers • Small non-domestic Consumers • Large non-domestic Consumers • Very Large Consumers What costs or benefits will pass through to them?
+Consumer Impact Assessment (Workgroup assessment of proposer initial view or subsequent information) Criteria Extent of Impact Which Consumer groups are affected?
+Please consider each group and delete if not applicable.
+Domestic Consumers Small non-domestic Consumers Large non-domestic Consumers Very Large Consumers What costs or benefits will pass through to them?
 Please explain what costs will ultimately flow through to each Consumer group.
 If no costs pass through to Consumers, please explain why.
 Use the General Market Assumptions approved by Panel to express as 'cost per consumer'.
 Insert text here When will these costs/benefits impact upon consumers?
 Unless this is 'immediately on implementation', please explain any deferred impact.
 Insert text here Are there any other Consumer Impacts?
 Prompts: Are there any impacts on switching?
 Is the provision of information affected?
 Are Product Classes affected?
-Insert text here

-Number of Domestic consumers 21 million Number of non-domestic consumers <73,200 kWh/annum 500,000 Number of consumers between 73,200 and 732,000 kWh/annum 250,000 Number of very large consumers >732,000 kWh/annum 26,000
+Insert text here General Market Assumptions as at December 2 016 (to underpin the Costs analysis) Number of Domestic consumers 21 million Number of non-domestic consumers <73,200 kWh /annum 500,000 Number of consumers between 73,200 and 732,00 0 kWh/annum 250,000 Number of very large consumers >732,000 kWh/ar anum 26,000